 I live in beautiful Bucks County, Pennsylvania, situated nicely between Philadelphia and New York City.
-Last year I moved back to the family farm to take care of my aging parents.
-I’m enjoying living in a 200-year-old converted barn.
-It’s a great open space with cathedral ceilings and original wooden beams everywhere.
-I share the space with my husband, two dogs, five cats, four snakes, and a Hermann’s tortoise named Tortellini.
+I reside in a 200-year-old converted barn; a great open space with cathedral ceilings and original wooden beams everywhere.
+I share the space with my husband, two dogs and four cats.

 A person who was an early influence on my life was my first-grade classroom and art teacher, Mrs Leutweiler.
 She always made a big fuss over my art, taking drawings home to her husband to brag about me.
 I remember seeing the contents of her desk drawers—pencils, erasers, rubber bands, supplies all organized in neat compartments, and this made me realize that I wanted to be a teacher just like her.